Tonyshrewd/Tonyshrewd/README.md

 📍 Old Dominion University | Norfolk, VA

 I am a graduate student in economics with strong training in econometrics and applied quantitative research.
-My academic interests lie at the intersection of **financial markets, risk, applied microeconometrics, and policy-relevant empirical analysis**.

-I am preparing for **PhD study in Economics / Finance**, with a focus on causal inference, market behavior, and applied empirical research.

----

-## 🧠 Research Agenda
-My research examines how **policy interventions, risk, and information (including sentiment)** shape economic and financial outcomes.
-I am particularly interested in:

-- Financial markets and investor sentiment
-- Enterprise risk management and firm performance
-- Transportation policy and safety outcomes
-- Housing and real estate market responses to infrastructure and regulation
+My research interests lie in applied microeconometrics and empirical finance.
+I am interested in using causal inference and machine learning methods to study how risk, policy, and information shape firm and household behavior.
+My work focuses on financial markets, household finance and spending behavior, housing and real estate markets, and transportation policy, with an emphasis on empirically credible identification and policy relevance.

 ---